Jack-Works/async-call-rpc/docs/async-call-rpc.asynccallstrictjsonrpc.methodnotfound.md

 ## AsyncCallStrictJSONRPC.methodNotFound property

-Return an error when the requested method is not defined, otherwise, ignore the request.
+Controls if AsyncCall send an ErrorResponse when the requested method is not defined.

 <b>Signature:</b>

 ```typescript
 methodNotFound?: boolean;
 ```

+## Remarks

+Set this options to false, AsyncCall will ignore the request (but print a log) if the method is not defined.